Our experts answer your questions with a smile

 Innovations and Progress

-- Extended Life Cycle: The latest battery technologies promise longer life cycles thanks to improvements in anode and cathode materials that reduce degradation.
+- Extended Life Cycle The latest battery technologies promise longer life cycles thanks to improvements in anode and cathode materials that reduce degradation.
 For example, new silicon batteries can offer up to 5,000 charge/discharge cycles.

-Encouraging customer feedback
+Very encouraging customer feedback

-Nissan, for its part, is talking about more than 22 years of use before it actually has to change the battery in its electric car.
+The manufacturer NissanFor his part, he is talking about more than 22 years of use before he actually has to change the battery in his electric car.
 At least, that's what the head of Renault-Nissan Energy Services explained at a conference in Sweden.
-According to him, the battery life of the Nissan Leaf is between 20 and 22 years.
-In short, this means that the assumed battery life of a Nissan Leaf would be 12 years longer than the life of the car itself.
+According to him, the battery life of the Nissan Leaf is 20 to 22 years.
+In short, this means that the assumed life of a Nissan Leaf battery would be 12 years longer than the life of the car itself.

 It's highly likely that electric cars driving in the hottest climates will lose battery capacity slightly faster than those driving in more temperate regions.
-Extreme heat is the chemical enemy of lithium-ion, which is why many electric cars are equipped with liquid-cooled batteries.
+Extreme heat is the chemical enemy of lithium-ion, which is why many electric cars are fitted with liquid-cooled batteries.

-- Drive at normal speed (eco-driving) to extend battery life
+- Drive at a normal speed (eco-driving) to extend the life of your battery

 - Make small partial charges to avoid overcharging your vehicle